Google

 Short rest intervals lead to an increased production of lactate, and an increase in lactate leads to dramatic increases in Growth Hormone, thus resulting in very significant losses of body fat.

-Developing Upper End Strength in the Bench Press First let’s take a look at Upper end strength.
+Developing Upper End Strength in the Bench Press First let's take look at Upper end strength.
 This is the area where your shirt begins to stop supporting the weight and you are preparing to lock the weight out.
 Usually this is past the transition (Also refer to older articles for explanation of transition on www.metalmilitia.net) when the help of the shirt lets go.

 Dual Factor Training: The Program Supercompensation theory says to beat the crap out of our muscles and deplete them of all their good stuff (like glycogen, amino acids, creatine, etc.), let them recover for 3-10 days, and provide them with all the nutrients they lost (and then a little bit more).
 The result should be that the muscles will store more nutrients than they originally had, and thus will be bigger and stronger